-"Health Appraisal" forms may be obtained from the Health Office or, downloaded for your convenience.
-(See first Related File Link below.)
+"Health Appraisal" forms may be obtained from the Health Office or downloaded for your convenience.
+(See Related Links below.)

 *Effective September 1, 2008, New York State Education Law requests a dental form for each new student entering the District, K, 1st,3rd,5th,7th, 9th and 11th grades.
-(See third Related File Link below for a copy of the Dental Form)
+(See Related Links below for a copy of the Dental Form)

 Recent changes to the New York State Education Law require that BMI and weight status group be included as part of the student’s health examination for mandated years.
-This would be fourth grade.
-Our school will be reporting to the New York State Department of Health information about our student’s weight status group.
+Our school will be reporting to the New York State Department of Health information about our student’s weight status groups.
 Only summary information is sent.
 No names and no information about individual students are sent.
 However, you may choose to have your child’s information excluded from this survey report.
-Please check the district tab on the website under required annual notifications for more information.
+Please contact the school health office by Jan 2nd 2023 if you wish to opt-out your child.